mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ![Passive Model-Free RL DP vs MC policy estimation]({{site.baseurl}}/images/reinforcement_learning_utility_estimation_dp_vs_mc.png){:class="img-responsive"}

 If you observe the two utility matrices you will notice many similarities but two important differences.
-The utility estimations for the states (4,1) and (3,1) are zero.
+The utility estimations for the states (4,1) and (3,1) are equal to zero.
 This can be considered one of the limitations and at the same time one of the advantage of MC methods.
-The policy we are using, the transition probabilities, and the fact that the robot always start from the same position (bottom-left corner) are responsible of the wrong estimation for those states. **Starting from the state (1,1) the robot will never reach those states** and it cannot estimate the corresponding utilities.
+The policy we are using, the transition probabilities, and the fact that the robot always start from the same position (bottom-left corner) are responsible for the wrong estimate in those states. **Starting from the state (1,1) the robot will never reach those states** and it cannot estimate the corresponding utilities.
 As I told you this is a problem because we cannot estimate those values but at the same time it is an advantage.
 In a very big grid world **we can estimate the utilities only for the states we are interested in**, saving time and resources and focusing only on a particular subspace of the world.

 What we can do to estimate the values for each state?
-A possible solution is called **exploring starts** and consists in making the robot start from all the available states.
+A possible solution is called **exploring starts** and consists in starting from all the available states.
 This guarantees that all states will be visited in the limit of an infinite number of episodes.
-To enable the exploring starts in our code the only thing to do is to set the parameter `exploring_strarts` in the `reset()` function to `True` as following:
+To enable the exploring starts in our code the only thing to do is to set the parameter `exploring_strarts` in the `reset()` function to `True` as follows:

 ```python
 observation = env.reset(exploring_start=True)